amygdala/tensorflow-workshop/workshop_sections/mnist_series/cloudml/README.md

 * `'labels'`: An `tf.train.Int64List` containing the single label value for the example
 * `'images'`: A `tf.train.FloatList` containing the flattened array of pixels for the example

-The solution can be fonud in `prepare_data.py` and run with
+The solution can be found in `prepare_data.py` and run with:

 ```
 python prepare_data.py data/